LEADNorthLLC/fhir-uds-training/module-6/exercise-1/instruction.md

 You will see the file copied into the directory and then it may disappear.
 This is good news.
 The inbound file service running in IRIS has picked it up and attempted to process it.

 9. **Check the Production:** Return to your System Management Portal.
-If you are looking at the "FHIR Server" screen, you can click on the profile for the `_system` user in the right corner.
+If you are looking at the "FHIR Server" screen, you can click on the profile for the `_System` user in the right corner.
 Once you click on the icon, select **Management Portal** to retrn **Home**.

-Go to **Home -> Interoperability -> Select FHIRDEMO -> Configuration -> Production**.
+Go to **Home -> Interoperability -> Select FHIRDEMO -> Configure -> Production**.

 Click on the **Messages** tab.
 You should see the available message traces.
 Click on the link under **Header** to trace the activity.

 If you see errors, read the error messages, doouble check settings, and try to fix things so you get a complete message trace (see below).
-If you ever need to re-run the message, you can re-send from the **Message Viewer** or drop the file again like you did in **Step 14**.
+If you ever need to re-run the message, you can re-send from the **Message Viewer** or drop the file again like you did in **Step 8-2**.

 10. **Review the Message Trace:**

-If everything has gone well, Step 5 of the trace will show the actual FHIR bundle that was sent to the local FHIR Server.
+If everything has gone well, Step 3 of the trace will show the actual FHIR bundle that was sent to the local FHIR Server.

 ![FHIR Message Trace](../images/module6-1-message-trace.png)